-This section provides a listing of aircraft and engine OEMs that have demonstrated the technical capabilities necessary to perform some of the aviation fuel evaluation testing required by D4054, and have expressed an interest in performing those tests.
+This section provides a listing of aircraft and engine OEMs that have demonstrated the technical capabilities necessary to perform the aviation fuel property testing required by D4054, and have expressed an interest in performing those tests.
 Contact information is also provided for each facility.